EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 |x=[bob], y=[table1]| Bob lifted a table|
 |x=[alice, bob], y=[table1]| Alice and Bob lifted a table together|

 Thus, the algorithm gives us all the assignments of variables that make the formula true in the world.
-Note that it will successfully find all the interesting combinations in more complex scenarios, such as:
+Note that it will successfully find all the interesting combinations (collective, distributive, or cumulative) in more complex scenarios, such as:
-1. 5 students are all lifting the same tables
+1. 5 students are all lifting the same tables (collective students, collective tables)
-2. 5 students are all lifting different tables
+2. 5 students are all lifting different tables (distributive students, distributive tables)
-3. 2 students are lifting one table and 2 are lifting another
+3. 2 students are lifting one table and 2 are lifting another (cumulative students, distributive tables)
-4. 1 student is lifting one table and 1 is lifting another

 etc.

-But: Note that, except for situation #1 above, situations #2 through #4 are only properly represented by a *group* of solutions.
-There isn't a way to represent them as a single solution (i.e. a single row in the above table) in this model.
-In addition, while each solution (i.e. row) *does* represent a set of variable assignments that make the formula true, this is only because we aren't encoding any plurality of the nouns from the original phrase.
-Currently, we are allowing both plural and singular in the formula.
+Note that, situations #2 and #3 are only properly represented by a *group* of solutions.
+There isn't a way to represent them as a single solution (i.e. a single set of variable assignments) in this model.
+To see why, look at #2.
+Since each student is lifting a different table, both `x` and `y` must be assigned a set of a single student and table (respectively).
+But we need to represent 5 students and 5 tables.
+We can't use a set to do this: a set represents objects doing something *together* which isn't right for this scenario.
+Thus, distributive or cumulative scenarios will require a group of solutions to represent the answer.

+In addition, while each solution *does* represent a set of variable assignments that make the formula true, this is only because of *the way we've defined truth so far*.
+The current model for formula truth doesn't put any constraints on plurality.
+So far, a single formula can represent both "alice lifted a table" and "Alice and Bob lifted a table together".
+This isn't good enough since we need to capture natural language with these formulas and natural language *does* encode constraints on plurality.

-We'll address these issues next.
+We'll address both of these issues next.

 ## Solution Groups
-The above example glossed over an important point in the formula used.
-Plurality wasn't encoded in the formula:
+The above example didn't encode any constraints about plurality in the formula:

 ~~~
 student(x), table(y), lift(x, y)